kugatsu765/vueNotification/README.md

 #### Animation

 To animate the in and out animation, we use **GSAP**.
-To customize the default animation, you have to add to your config object. animateIn and animateOut with function that return gsap timeline.
+To customize the default animation, you have to add to your config object. animateIn and animateOut with a function that returns a gsap timeline.

 ```javascript
 Vue.use(NotificationVuejs, {